RasmussenLab/vamb/README_Taxometer.md

 Taxometer is a tool that improves taxonomic annotations from any taxonomic classifier for the set of contigs.
 Taxometer does not use a database or map contigs to reference sequences.
 Instead, the underlying neural network uses tetra-nucleotide frequencies and contigs abundances from a multi-sample metagenomic experiment to identify the contigs of the same origin and then completes and refines taxonomic annotations provided by any classifier using this information.

-For more explanation, motivation and benchmarks see the Taxometer preprint https://www.biorxiv.org/content/10.1101/2023.11.23.568413v1.
+For more explanation, motivation and benchmarks see the Taxometer article in Nature Communications https://www.nature.com/articles/s41467-024-52771-y.

 Any questions, bug reports or feature requests are most welcome.